 Add an additional tablespoon of oil to the skillet over medium heat.
 Cook onions and peppers in oil 3-5 minutes until slightly soft.
 Add curry powder to the onions and peppers and cook an additional 60 seconds, stirring frequently.

 Add tomato sauce and tomato paste and stir to coat the peppers and onions.
 Add the chicken stock and simmer, covered, 10 minutes, stirring occasionally.Taste the sauce and adjust seasoning to taste: add salt or more curry powder if needed.

 Add the chicken back to the sauce and let simmer an additional 10 minutes stirring occasionally.

 Serve over rice, couscous, or any grain of your choosing.

-- If you don't have chicken stock: Add a crushed cube of chicken bouillon OR 1 tsp Better than Bouillon to the skillet when you add the curry powder to the onions and peppers and use water instead of stock.
+If you don't have chicken stock: Add a crushed cube of chicken bouillon OR 1 teaspoon Better than Bouillon to the skillet when you add the curry powder to the onions and peppers and use water instead of stock.